enjoy-digital/litex/doc/index.rst

 * a list of synchronous statements.
 * a list of instances.
 * a list of memories.
-* a set of pads, which are signals intended to be connected to off-chip devices.
 * a list of simulation functions (see :ref:`simulating`).

 Fragments can reference arbitrary signals, including signals that are referenced in other fragments.
 Fragments can be combined using the "+" operator, which returns a new fragment containing the concatenation of each pair of lists.